leontoeides/indicium/README.md

 assert_eq!(resulting_keys, Some(vec![&1]));
 ```

-## 4. Autocompletion
+## 5. Autocompletion

 The `autocomplete` function will provide several autocompletion options for the
-last partial keyword in the supplied string.
-The results are returned in
+last keyword in the supplied string.
-lexographic order.

 Example usage: